Freddsle/age_patterns/README.md

 ![Yeast heatmap 2](data/02_plots/yeast_heatmap_02.png)
 ![Mouse heatmap 2](data/02_plots/mouse_heatmap_02.png)
 ![Human heatmap 2](data/02_plots/human_heatmap_02.png)
-The one TF is control more tergets (up to 25) in yeast network than in mouse and human GRN.
+The one TF is control more targets (up to 25) in yeast network than in mouse (up to 6) and human GRN (up to 8).

 #### 2.2.
 Interaction distances